-Look for mentors who are active in the field of human resources - these may be able to help you best to clarify these questions for you.
+Look for a mentor who ais active in the field of human resources - she/he may be able to help you best to clarify these questions for you.

-TIP: In this orientation phase, an appointment at the Career Center is also recommended to find out during a coaching, where your strengths lie.
+TIP: In this orientation phase, it is also recommended to make an appointment at the Career Center to find out during a coaching, where your strengths lie.

 - You are considering whether self-employment is a career path for you?

 Look best for people who have chosen a legal form for themselves, which you also have in mind, rather than a particular industry.

 - You have a business idea, but are not sure whether it is sustainable?

 Do not necessarily seek mentors in the same business field or the same field of study: So you avoid on the one hand competitive situations and benefit from a different perspective on your idea.